 Isn’t that what everyone really needs on a cold and wet Pacific Northwest fall afternoon?
 I think so.
 Throw in a snuggie, some UGG boots, and a roaring fire and I’m golden!

-For our event we had Executive Chef Adam Ruplinger, the same guy who makes those drool-worthy Chorizo Verde Sausages that we drizzle our Smoked Tomatillo Salsa over (<– these ones!), make us some bulk sausage.
+For our event we had Executive Chef Adam Ruplinger, the same guy who makes those drool-worthy Chorizo Verde Sausages (that goes great with our Smoked Tomatillo Salsa), make us some bulk sausage.
 His divine sausage recipe started with Carlton Farms pork and he worked his magic to come up with some outstanding flavors for the event.

 Now this is a meat-heavy soup, so if you’re not looking for so much heartiness feel free to cut down the sausage a bit.
 But we (Sean and the boys especially) love the portions.
 It makes for a hearty dish perfect for a cold night by the fire.
 It’s also a great match for Pinot Noir.
 In fact we made it using the 2012 WillaKenzie Estate ‘Pierre Leon’ Pinot Noir in mind.